 Far Cry 6's secret ending isn't available until you've played a few hours of the game.
 If you pay attention to the dialogue when Dani meets Clara, they will say they want a boat in exchange for their favors for Libertad; using this boat, they want to go to America and get out of Yara.

 Clara obliges once you've completed the operations that Clara asks of you and have Libertad HQ established on Libertad Island, just off from Isla Santuario.
 She will present you with a questionable-looking wooden boat and the opportunity to stay and fight, or leave Yara.

 From this moment onwards, you can use that boat — or any air or water vehicle — to make your way to the very edge of the map.
 Once you do so, you'll receive a pop-up that reads 'Leaving Yara.
 Turn Around!' before fading into the darkness.
 A small cutscene will then begin, showing Dani lying on a beach in America months later.
 We then see that Anton Castillo has actually destroyed Libertad, as well as killing Clara.

 This conclusion to Far Cry 6 is certainly the best one for your character, Dani Rojas, who gets out of Yara and over to America as initially desired.
 However, without Dani, Libertad's mission clearly fails and Yara remains under Castillo's oppressive regime.

 After this, you will be back in Yara continuing from whatever point you left off at.
 When it comes to the secret ending, do note that you can only experience it before having completed the main story and defeated Castillo; after this, you will not be able to leave Yara.

-There you have it; those are the two endings to experience during your playthrough of Far Cry 6.
+There you have it; those are the two endings to experience during your time in Yara while playing Far Cry 6.
 We do wish we could've had the satisfaction of killing Anton Castillo ourselves, but we suppose Far Cry 6 likes to present you with the unexpected sometimes.